 Climbers on the craggy escarpment below Hadrian’s Wall, a former defensive fortification of the Roman province of Britannia – that’s England by the way.
 It originally ran a total of 73 miles (117.5 kilometres) across England from Wallsend on the River Tyne in the east, to Bowness-on-Solway on the west coast.

-On Hadrian’s accession to the throne in 117, there was unrest and rebellion in Roman Britain and from the peoples of various conquered lands across the Empire.
-And to cut a long story short, like all empires, the occupiers gradually retreated back to their homeland, and the wall was abandoned.
+Built near the border with Scotland, it was probably planned before Hadrian’s visit to Britain in 122 AD, part of a wish to “keep the empire intact”.
+On Hadrian’s accession to the throne in 117, there was unrest and rebellion in Britain and in various conquered lands across the Roman Empire.
+And to cut a long story short, like all empires, the logistics of maintaining it proved too much and the occupiers gradually retreated back to their homeland, leaving the wall abandoned.

-Much of the wall has now disappeared with long sections of it used for roadbuilding in the 18th century.Hadrian’s Wall was declared a World Heritage Site in 1987, and in 2005 it became part of the transnational “Frontiers of the Roman Empire” World Heritage Site.
+Much of the wall has now disappeared with long sections of it used for roadbuilding in the 18th century.
+The remnants were declared a World Heritage Site in 1987, and in 2005 Hadrian’s Wall became part of the trans-national “Frontiers of the Roman Empire” World Heritage Site.